Caseville Shanty Days

 The events schedule will be posted when finalized.

-This years Shanty days festivities start on Valentines Day, Friday February 14th, 2020 with entertainment at several establishments in town.
+This year’s Shanty Days theme is “Let’s Get This Party Started.”
+Festivities start on Friday, February 17th, 2023 with entertainment at several establishments in town.

 The event first started in 1992 as a snowmobile and motorcycle ice race south of Caseville on Mud Creek.
-The event was moved to town as a result of increasingly inconsistent ice and snow conditions.
+The event was moved to town due to increasingly unpredictable ice and snow conditions.

 A great start to Shanty Days is lunch on Friday afternoon at the Caseville Eagles Club located behind the Caseville True Value Hardware.
 A $5 button is required to participate and get into many of the events.
 (Such as the Beer Tent)

-Below are some of the highlights and events for Caseville Shanty Days festivals of the past.
+Below are some of the past highlights and events for Caseville Shanty Days festivals.

 Coldest Shanty Days Ever 2015

 Caseville Shanty Days were officially postponed in 2015 due to bone-chilling temperatures in the sub-zero range.
-These bottom-dwelling temperatures coupled with high winds and drifting snow it made for miserable outdoor conditions.
-The theme of the festival was Let’s Get Flakey, one of the best slogans in festival history.
+These bottom-dwelling temperatures, coupled with high winds and drifting snow, made for miserable outdoor conditions.
+The festival’s theme was Let’s Get Flakey, one of the best slogans in festival history.